realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 > If lived experience and definition conflict, the definition wins by default.

-This is "meta" because it operates before specific arguments begin.
+This is **meta** because it operates before specific arguments begin.

-It is "auto" because it installs itself as the default burden structure.
+It is **auto** because it installs itself as the default burden structure.

-It is "sovereignty" because it grants definition final jurisdiction unless experience can fight its way back into admissibility.
+It is **sovereignty** because it grants definition final jurisdiction unless experience can fight its way back into admissibility.

 A concise formulation: